-The following methodology was used to identify archaeological resources in the area of potential effects.
+The following methodology was used to identify archaeological resources in the APE.
 The tools used to identify these resources were existing databases.
-A full list of sources is included in Section 4.1.
+A full list of sources is included in Section 4.1, Relevant Data or Information Sources.

 Prehistoric summaries were used to identify the prehistoric and ethnographic background existing within the archaeological area of concern.
 Additionally, the Colorado Office of Archaeology and Historic Preservation Compass database was searched for existing resources.
 A total of 1,663 sites, as well as their National Register eligibility status, were identified.